Watchlists & Sanctions: Business Search

 The two-location structure helps you distinguish between:

-- What you submitted (search-level): useful for understanding if the applicant's provided information (business name, alternatives, officers) matches a watchlist
+- What you submitted (search-level): useful for understanding if the applicant's provided information matches a watchlist

 - What we found (business-level): useful for understanding if the verified business entity itself has sanctions exposure based on official records